 A standard rate of 21% is levied on most goods and services.
-A reduced rate of 15% is levied on certain goods such as food and certain services such as certain residential construction services, and social care services (provided that they are not VAT-exempt).
-Beginning 1 January 2008, only residential dwellings classified as social due to their limited flooring are subject to the reduced VAT rate of 15%.
+As of 1 January 2024, there is only one reduced VAT rate of 12% in the Czech Republic.
+The reduced rate of 12% is levied on certain goods such as food, drinking water, certain medical goods (e.g., thermometers, contact lenses) and certain services such as social care services (if they are not VAT-exempt), accommodation services, restaurant services and certain residential construction services.